 - Ask for feedback.
 Show your supporters that you appreciate their opinions by asking for feedback on your event.
 Send a short survey via email that asks about aspects such as participants’ overall satisfaction and any recommendations they have for future improvements.

 - Leave the door open for future engagement.
-Once your event concludes, it’s time to start thinking about how you can retain the supporters who just attended, sponsored, or donated.
-Let them know about what your organization will be doing next and how they can stay involved.
+Once your event concludes, it’s time to start thinking about how you can retain the supporters who have just attended, sponsored, or donated.
+Let them know what your organization will be doing next and how they can stay involved.